kaste/PyTest/README.md

 - Parametrized tests are hard.
 We should somehow get the id of the test item and show it.
 Also: for parametrized tests the same test can fail multiple times; currently we just show multiple phantoms, which doesn't look good.
 - XPASSED's are hard too.
 When a test xpasses we don't have a traceback, so we don't have proper phantoms as well.
 Currently we only flash the status bar red.
+- For errors in the fixtures, we flash red, but do not yet annotate the test.
+You can still jump to the traceback via F4 etc. but it's not ideal and how it should be.